VishwaVidhatha/Twitter-Clone/README.md

 -> FireBase to deploy
 -> MaterialUI for icons

-Note : Various inbuild commands are for firebase installation and deployment.
+Note : Various inbuild commands are used for firebase installation and deployment.